nxp-real-time-edge-sw/yocto-real-time-edge/README.md

 - lx2160ardb-rev2

 Distro:
-- nxp-rt-edge – The regular image including Real-time Networking, Real-time System, and Industrial packages.
+- nxp-real-time-edge – The regular image including Real-time Networking, Real-time System, and Industrial packages.
-- nxp-rt-edge-baremetal – The baremetal image(some boards do not support this distro).
+- nxp-real-time-edge-baremetal – The baremetal image(some boards do not support this distro).

 Name:
 - identical string for the build project